andre4ik3/brew2nix/README.md

 -------

 - Apps trying to update themselves will fail.
 This is intentional, of course -- updates are exclusively managed via Nix.
-- `nix-collect-garbage` won't work for packages downloaded by `brew2nix` until you grant `nix` Full Disk Access in Privacy & Security.
+- Garbage collection won't work for apps downloaded by `brew2nix` until you grant `nix` Full Disk Access in Privacy & Security, as the apps are protected by macOS under the new "app data protection".
 (The first time it fails, just go to Privacy & Security, and `nix` will show up there.
 Grant it access and you should be good to go.)
 - Spotlight and Launchpad won't work with the installed apps properly.
 Raycast works perfectly though.
 - Might have two instances of apps open when rebuilding (or more if frequently!).
+Solution is to `darwin-rebuild switch`, then fully reboot (to clean up all running apps), then run GC.

 To-Do
 -----